 According to the NDIA, ILO is for people with disability over the age of 18 who need more than six hours of help at home every day (including for problem-solving or decision-making), are ready to explore their home and living needs, and are willing to put time and effort into designing their future home.

 The first part of ILO funding, to explore living support options, can also be used by people with disability who are still 17 and want to start planning to move out of home as one of their NDIS goals.

 One of the benefits of ILO is its ability to take into account how you might like your family and friends to be part of your support and work with funded services so that all the different supports flow together.

 ILO is also a good option for people who do not want to be restricted to living in areas where group homes are located as you can use the package to live anywhere.

 The flexibility of funding means ILO may be the best way to meet your needs and management of the funding is also flexible as you can self-manage, get help to run it from a plan manager, or it can be managed by a provider.

 You can get help from lots of places to look into an ILO package, including your local area coordinator, someone you know who has been through a similar process or a family member.

-If one of your NDIS goals is linked to living support that you are not getting in other ways you can fill out a Home and Living Supports Request Form to start the process of finding out if ILO is the best option for you.
+If one of your NDIS goals is linked to living support that you are not getting in other ways, you can fill out a Home and Living Supports Request Form, available on the NDIS website, to start the process of finding out if ILO is the best option for you.

-There are some living supports for people with disabilities which are not NDIS funded.
+There are some extra accommodation and living supports for people with disability that are not NDIS funded.

 Do you use supports under an Individualised Living Options package?
 Tell us in the comments below.